ramakrishna-psvs/prediction-ds/README.md

 # prediction-ds
-Creates a new file with that predicts the products you should buy from the retail dataset.
+It predicts the products you should buy from the 'retail' dataset, and creates a new file called 'Recommendations.csv'